bridge-ai-neuro/SORT/README.md

 * `system_prompt`: This string is given as the system prompt.
 Not all models have this capability. (e.g., "You are a helpful, respectful and honest assistant.")
 * `pre_excerpt`: This string is used to present the excerpt. (e.g., "Please take some time to thoroughly read and comprehend this extract from the book <booktitle>.
 The passage is as follows: <excerpt>")
 * `post_excerpt`: This string is presented after the excerpt and suggesting the instruction to the model to answer about the order (e.g.,"You will be shown pairs of text fragments from <booktitle>.
 Please select which of two fragments appeared <tasktype> in the book.
 You will be shown 10 such pairs. <segments> Which fragment appeared <tasktype> in the book, <label_list[0]> or <label_list[1]>?")
 * `model_answer_prefix`: This string is to force the model to answer A or B segment (e.g., "Answer: Segment").
-Not all models accept a partial guidance for generating an answer.
+Not all models accept a partial guidance for generating an answer (e.g. OpenAI models).

 As shown above, the following tags should be used inside the strings to allow the evaluation code to replace them with the data samples: